Sayanti86/Sayanti86.github.io/_posts/2018-9-14-Hello-World-Copy1.md

 In nutshell , the above process of semantic analysis, breaks down the human language for computers to understand and analyze to form meaningful insights.
 NLP is not an easy subject to understand , it is very vast and has lot of layers to it .
 As NLP develops we will see more interactions between AI and human life .
 It gives me immense hope that NLP is capable of predicting much deeper issues like psychiatric symptoms .
 It can detect depression by analyzing speech , usage of words, phrases and send alert (real SMS, yes it can !) for helping the patient .
 Also research and experiments are in progress to predict suicidal ideation in text based mental health intervention .

-This is how Natural Language Processing will make the future of AI-Human interaction more powerful and useful.

 *References :*